kailash-manasarovar/statement/docs/timeline/2024/august.md

 - I wonder what they're trying to tell me; that the doctors in Dénia are poisoning people?
 - Could it be true?
+- There was a doctor from the hospital at the class before mine when they gave me rhabdo.
 - I suspect this is also a warning to me because that last week I lived in my apartment in Dénia, sorry porn studio, I was being seriously poisoned.
 - In fact, [they tried to murder me that week](october.md#serious-poisoning-with-intent-to-harm-or-kill) by poisoning my water, food, toiletries, everything.
-- They had also doused all my belongings in pesticide while I was away in Fatima.
+- They had also doused all my belongings in pesticides while I was away in Fatima.
 - The hacker says sorry again in a similar way, in July 2025, as I'm writing to Moorfields Eye Hospital to report deteriorating peripheral vision.

 ![Hacker says sorry](../../content/images/hacker-says-sorry.jpg)

 - This is just before [another failed murder attempt](../2025/july.md#lourdes) in Lourdes, carried out by a woman Domingo knows well who may be called Taya.
 - They're not at all sorry, are they.
-- Do they think that saying sorry before they murder someone, or telling them what the plan is ten years before they carry it out, somehow absolves them?
+- Do they think that saying sorry before they murder someone, or telling them what their evil plan is ten years before they carry it out, somehow absolves them?

 ## Photos of abused women and girls